 Don’t skip the egg wash.
 It gives the top crust a beautiful shine and golden color.
 Without it, the dough is dull and lackluster.

 If possible, use fresh blueberries.
 Frozen fruit tend to have excess water which will change the consistency of the filling.
 You can substitute frozen blueberries.
-Just make sure to add 1 to 2 teaspoon of flour to accommodate the extra liquid.
+Just make sure to add 1 to 2 tsp of flour to accommodate the extra liquid.

 Always chill your rolled pie dough before baking.
 This will prevent it from shrinking once it’s placed inside the hot oven.